 I’ve read numerous times that if your baby is exclusively breast-fed (EBF) that their poop is water soluble and can be put directly into your washer.
 I don’t know about you, but I still thought it would be better to get as much poop off as I could before going into the washer.

-Honestly, they are worth every penny, but… if you are a DIY-er or have a DIY-er as a hubby (like I do!), you can tackle this simple project and be successful!
+Honestly, they are worth every penny, so if you can afford to buy one, I totally would recommend that route, but… if you are a DIY-er or have a DIY-er as a hubby (like I do!), you can tackle this simple project in a few hours and be successful!

 It is SO easy to understand and I love the pictures of the parts you need to buy.
 I even printed them out and it made the shopping trip MUCH easier when we got to Lowe’s.
 I bought an over-the-door hook and hung the sprayer on it, to keep it out of the floor.
 In all, we spent $26 on our DIY sprayer!!!

-I truly think that my diaper sprayer is one of the reasons that I’ve never had serious battles with stains during our 7 months of cloth diapering.
+I truly think that my DIY diaper sprayer is one of the reasons that I’ve never had serious battles with stains during our 7 months of cloth diapering.
 It’s definitely one of the reasons that I was never concerned with the yuckiness of poopy diapers.